Selected Area: Narsapur Mandal

 > The neglect of mixed farming systems meant that the rural populace did not have access to crops like pulses, In many parts of the target area, a wealth of traditional knowledge and agricultural practices including local varieties of food crops were completely neglected and lost.

-> Jowar and Millets, once regarded as poor man's crop (especially in Telangana) is now in great demand due increased health consciousness (high in fibre, nutrition, and lower on calories than rice and wheat) had become special
+> Jowar and Millets, once regarded as poor man’s crop (especially in Telangana) is now in great demand due to increased health consciousness (high in fiber, nutrition, and lower on calories than rice and wheat) had become special

-> Emerged as a lucrative profession with the much higher potential for returns compared to other agri-horticultural crops.
+> Emerged as a lucrative profession with a much higher potential for returns compared to other agri-horticultural crops.